QiaoJiang123/data_acquisition/FINRA_broker/README.md

 This folder extracted brokers' information from FINRA via BrokerCheck report.
 Note some broker only has IAPD report.
 I will deal with it later

 The source for this BrokerCheck report is https://brokercheck.finra.org/

+# Brokers' Information (Last Update 04/15/2020)

+There are 9 elements for brokers' information:

+1. Name
+2. CRD
+3. Branch Office Information
+4. Disclosed Event
+5. Registration History
+6. Employment History
+7. Exam
+8. Misconduct
+9. Other Business Activities

+The information are extracted and contained in the following files:

+1. broker_name_CRD.csv